 With roots in Seattle, where the company got its start in 1924, Univar (NYSE:UNVR) has evolved significantly from its early days of selling naval shipyard supplies and other raw materials to local businesses.
 Today, Univar delivers chemical products and services to the world’s most essential industries.

 Ranked #353 on the Fortune 500 list, this “homegrown” company has continued to prosper and reinvent itself throughout the last nine decades of its existence—surviving unscathed through the Great Depression, contributing to the war effort during WWII, and through the years, going through a series of mergers and acquisitions.
 Eventually, in 1974, the company changed its name to Univar, and adopted the tagline, Univar is Chemistry DeliveredSM.

 Recently, Univar took a major step forward in playing a leadership role in the two important areas of safety and sustainability, becoming a signatory to the United Nations Global Compact in 2018, which “reaffirm[s] our ongoing commitment to responsible business.”

-In addition to relying upon Continuant’s expertise maintaining and supporting disparate legacy systems, Univar has also begun using Continuant for Managed Services—including delivering Help Desk support.
 Account Manager, Doug Brandt, notes that Univar, which has recently merged with Nexeo Solutions, plans to move its entire IT team to its Chicago headquarters in 2020.
-Observes Brandt, “Continuant will continue to help Univar keep its systems running smoothly during the transition.”
+As Brandt observes, “Continuant will continue to help Univar keep its systems running smoothly during the transition.”